A close look at the richest badminton players in the world

 Regarded as one of the greatest players in the history of the sport, Taufik Hidayat is often known as ‘Mr. Backhand’ because of his impeccable backhand play, particularly the backhand smash.
 The Indonesian former shuttler has won several major badminton titles, including the World Championships (2005), an Olympic gold medal (2004), three gold medals at the Asian Games (in the men’s team event in 1998 and in singles events in 2002 and 2006) and three Asian Championships titles (2000, 2004 and 2007).
 Hidayat reached the summit of the world rankings at the tender age of 19 years in 2000 and to date, remains the youngest player to reach the top of the world rankings in the men’s singles discipline.

-According to reports, Taufik Hidayat, in 2023, enjoys an estimated net worth of USD 7.5 million (INR 62 crore approx.), effectively ranking among the wealthiest badminton players in the world.
+According to reports, Taufik Hidayat, in 2023, enjoys an estimated net worth of USD 7.5 million, effectively ranking among the wealthiest badminton players in the world.

 Jan O Jorgensen